Ivy-Apps/ivy-wallet/docs/guidelines/Screen-Architecture.md

 # Screen Architecture

-Ivy Wallet uses a [Unidirectional Data Flow (UDF)](https://developer.android.com/topic/architecture#unidirectional-data-flow), MVI architecture with the Compose runtime in the view-model.
+Ivy Wallet uses an [Unidirectional Data Flow (UDF)](https://developer.android.com/topic/architecture#unidirectional-data-flow), MVI architecture pattern with the Compose runtime for reactive state management in the view-model.
 It key characteristics are:

 ![screen-architecture](../assets/screen-vm.svg)